|

 Not quite.
 One can wash and wax a car ending up with a car that to all appearances (and in this, what more is there) looks as good as it can.

-Detailing is doing everything else as to cleaning that one would not ordinarily do when washing and waxing a car.
-All the "details" as it were.
-Washing the ashtray, cleaning knobs, removing finger smudges from the rear-view mirror and door locks, removing excess grease from hinges etc. Yes, exactly what I thought, but a LOT less expensive to do it yourself!
+Yes, exactly what I thought, but a LOT less expensive to do it yourself!
 I actually use toothpicks to clean the crevices around the shifter, console, etc, anywhere that crumbs, sand or dirt can try to hide.
 Q-tips are really great for detailing the dashboard instrument panel, inside the door handles, and also the air conditioner vents.
-Those extras make me feel like my car is really brand new and not just 9 years new.
-Trish
+Those extras make me feel like my car is really brand new and not just 9 years new. wink

 Joined: Jul 2008